F0R5371/Orest/README.md

 - Strikethrough
 - 10 Colors of highlighter

+The file menu allows you to save, create and open .txt note files.
+Edit allows for preference options.
+Tools is how you access the 5 basic tools, or by using shortcuts listed in the .env file.

 *Note that writing tool changes do not export to .txt files.*

 ![Screenshot of note taking screen with full text annotated.](https://github.com/F0R5371/Orest/blob/main/Preview%20Images/Notes/NoteTaking.png)